 What accountability looks like

 Plaid Cymru talks about waiting lists.
 The Conservatives talk about a Health Emergency.
 The Liberal Democrats talk about social care beds.
-Labour talks about its £120 million investment and falling headline numbers.
+Labour talks about its investment and falling headline numbers.

 Nobody talks about DHCW.
-Nobody asks why, after five years and hundreds of millions of pounds, the organisation created to modernise NHS Wales digital infrastructure cannot deliver a single programme on time or on budget.
+Nobody asks why, after five years and over GBP 200 million in identifiable programme costs, the organisation created to modernise NHS Wales digital infrastructure cannot deliver a single programme on time or on budget.
 Nobody asks why its CEO remains in post.
 Nobody asks why its board — appointed by the Welsh Government — failed to prevent the escalation of every programme it was supposed to govern.

 These are not opposition questions.
 These are questions the Welsh Government has already answered — in its own escalation notices, its own letters, its own officials' testimony.
 The evidence is on the public record.
 The verdicts have already been delivered, by the people who created DHCW in the first place.